Why Be Active?

 - Pregnant adults be physically active during pregnancy.

 - Adults age 65 years and over, be active regularly with 150 minutes of moderate to vigorous aerobic activity a week in bouts of at least 10 minutes.
 Add strength activities at least 2 times a week.
 Add balance activities if you have poor mobility.
-Here are some ideas for older adults to get more active.

 - Reduce time spent sitting.
 Try to get up and move for a few minutes after up to 2 hours of sitting or lying down during your day.